Boris Johnson joked No 10 party was ‘most unsocially distanced in UK’

 Partygate: Boris Johnson joked No 10 party was ‘most unsocially distanced in UK’

-Couples ‘getting it on’ at Downing Street party on eve of Philip’s funeral among new claims
+Shredded documents and couples ‘getting it on’ at party before Philip’s funeral among new claims

 Boris Johnson joked about a No 10 leaving do which was held during the Covid crisis being “the most unsocially distanced party in the UK right now”, it has been claimed.